Emergency funds distributed to more than 250 SCCC students; requirements to apply updated for summer

 “We will use no less than $367,280 as emergency assistance to students,” said SCCC Vice President of Finance and Operations Dennis Sander.
 The signed certification and agreement has been returned to the Department of Education, as required by law.
 Regular updates will track the use of all funds.

 The college’s financial response team opened applications in late April in order to move the money quickly to students who need it.
 The first round of checks to 147 students was distributed the week of May 11.
 As of June 23, 255 students had received aid.

 “We want to ensure our students who are experiencing hardship related to COVID-19 have access to the help intended for them, so we created an application process that is direct and simple,” said vice president of student services Celeste Donovan.

-The swiftly-disbursed funds can be applied to students’ areas of greatest need, referred to by federal agencies as “relief of extraordinary needs owing to COVID-19.”
-That may include daily living supplies and food, housing, transportation, child care, textbooks, technology, Internet access, and more.
-Maximum disbursement is $1,500, and each student application will be evaluated individually.
-The college counts 720 eligible students as potential recipients.
+The swiftly-disbursed funds can be applied to students’ areas of greatest need, referred to by federal agencies as “relief of extraordinary needs owing to COVID-19,” provided that those needs are directly connected the COVID-19 pandemic disrupting their educational process.
+That may include daily living supplies and food, housing, transportation, child care, textbooks, technology, Internet access, and more, provided that these needs are demonstrably tied to the student’s educational situation changing because of COVID-19.
+Maximum disbursement is $1,500, and each student application for Round 1 was evaluated individually.
+The college originally counted 720 eligible students as potential recipients.

-• are enrolled at Seward County Community College as of March 13, 2020 and
+• are enrolled at Seward County Community College for summer course work that was originally planned and offered as an on-course class, and

 • possess a high school diploma or a GED and